Estimated reading time: 5 minutes

 What behaviors do you want from people?
 Make a list.
 Are you setting an example of those behaviors through the way you conduct yourself and interact with others?
 It is infinitely easier to inspire teamwork, trust, and performance when the example of appropriate behavior is set by the leader.

-The “do as I say, not as I do” strategy is strategy and just doesn’t work!
-So, however you wish others to act, so should you.
+The “do as I say, not as I do” strategy is a strategy and just doesn’t work!
+So, however, you wish others to act, so should you.
 Follow your list and others will too.